aboueleyes/cms-scrapper/README.md

 # cms-scrapper
 A selenium (headless browser) script that scrapes video links from CMS website

-> **⚠️ This script is made for linux , if you are using Windows it is pain ,just use linux **
+> ⚠️ This script is made for Linux, if you are using Windows it is pain, just use Linux

 ## Description